-Safeguarding is everyone's responsibility at George Street Primary and Nursey School.
-This policy applies to all of our staff including permanent, temporary and supply, volunteers, governors and contractors.
+Safeguarding is everyone's responsibility at Flamstead Village School and this policy applies to all of our staff including permanent, temporary and supply, volunteers, governors and contractors.
 It also applies to our safeguarding arrangements for extended school and off-site activities.

-George Street Primary and Nursey School plays a crucial role in preventative education.
+Flamstead Village School plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

 - Behaviour Policy

 - pastoral support system

-- whole school special assemblies

-- the culture and day to day respect staff and pupils show to each other

 - planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

 - healthy and respectful relationships

-- · boundaries and consent
+- boundaries and consent

-- · stereotyping, prejudice, and equality
+- stereotyping, prejudice, and equality

 - body confidence and self-esteem

 - how to recognise an abusive relationship (including coercive and controlling behaviour)

 - the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support

-what constitutes sexual harassment and sexual violence and why they're always unacceptable.
+- what constitutes sexual harassment and sexual violence and why they're always unacceptable.